iInvanto/UML/README.md

     - Deployment diagrams depict the physical deployment of software components on hardware nodes.
     - They show how software runs on servers, devices, or cloud infrastructure.

 Remember, UML diagrams are a powerful tool for communication, design, and documentation in software engineering.
-Whether you're a developer, architect, or analyst, mastering UML can enhance your ability to create robust and well-structured systems  .
+Whether you're a developer, architect, or analyst, mastering UML can enhance your ability to create robust and well-structured systems.

-Source: Conversation with Bing, 13/2/2024
 (1) UML Diagram - Everything You Need to Know About UML Diagrams - SmartDraw. https://www.smartdraw.com/uml-diagram/.
 (2) Unified Modeling Language (UML) description, UML diagram examples .... https://www.uml-diagrams.org/.
 (3) Unified Modeling Language (UML) Diagrams | An Introduction. https://www.geeksforgeeks.org/unified-modeling-language-uml-introduction/.